 Setting objectives is a significant part of the planning process.
 Goals describe what you want to achieve and help you to find the best way to your desired result.
 SMART (Specific, Measurable, Attainable, Relevant, and Time-Based) setting process is an effective way of placing and achieving your business goals.
 A specific goal eases the planning process, whereas a measurable goal keeps everyone engaged and on track.
 Prioritising the tasks your company must achieve during a given period will help to streamline your operation.
 It is vital that the objectives you set can be accomplished based on the current state of your business and employees.

-Observing your competitors on a global scale is your first step to success.
+You do not have to start from scratch since many already know how to turn ideas into opportunities.
+Therefore, observing your competitors on a global scale is your first step to success.
 Pay attention to both their wins and their mistakes.
 That will help to objectively evaluate your idea, as well as provide valuable insights on how to stand out.
 SWOT analysis is usually used to examine a competitive landscape during the preliminary stages of market research.
 It is a structured planning method that evaluates strengths, weaknesses, opportunities, and threats to a company, project, or an idea.

 Understanding the market you are in is one of the most critical stages of executing your idea.
 You need to have a clear image of how your product or service is going to solve your consumers’ problems.
 Conduct the preliminary research of your market by defining your target audience’s gender, age, location, profession, etc. Continue developing your ‘Buyer Persona’ by interviewing representatives of your target audience.
 Information gathered will give you valuable insight into your ideal customer needs, motivations, goals.

-Map of Empathy
+Map of empathy